kirushenski/gatsby-starter-vadyan/README.md

 Modify stories formats and addons list in `.storybook/main` as you wish.
 Starter supports only mdx format by default.

 🚨 To get Gatsby queries working you need to have `public/static` folder with pre-build static queries results.
 So make sure that you run `yarn dev` or `yarn build` command before.
-And if you change queries while in Storybook, you need to repeat this process again
+And if you change queries while in Storybook, you need to repeat this process again.
+For the same reason script `copy-static-queries` is added to Storybook scripts

-🚨 Gatsby integration with Storybook was accidentally broken in the previous release (refer to [issue](https://github.com/gatsbyjs/gatsby/issues/26099)).
-As temporary solution `gatsby` and `babel-plugin-remove-graphql-queries` versions are locked in `package.json`.
-When this will be solved we can upgrade Gatsby and remove plugin from `resolutions` field

 🚨 `.storybook/preview-head.html` file was added to override stories background color.
 In other way background will be the same as your global body color (in this demo its purple)